 Energy efficiency can seem like a large, expensive task, but it doesn’t have to be.
 Energy efficiency not only pertains to how your home’s heating and cooling system is running, but means that you’re possibly saving money every month.
 Basic practices such as turning off lights when you leave your house, swapping out furnace and air filters, and programming your thermostat are a couple of the easiest, most impactful ways to make your home more efficient.
-We all realize that the winter and summer months in Mount Hope can bring about an heightened dependency on both heating and cooling systems, so why not make certain that they’re operating at their most efficient levels?
+We all realize that the winter and summer months in Beckley and Mount Hope can bring about an heightened dependency on both heating and cooling systems, so why not make certain that they’re operating at their most efficient levels?

 Dirty air filters alone can decrease the airflow in your home, resulting in a heating and cooling system that has to compensate by running harder than it would typically.
 Over time, those systems will fail earlier, resulting in the need for a replacement sooner than you’d like.
 Replacing or cleaning your air filters monthly may considerably impact the life of your system and offer you more consistent comfort as well.

 So what other common tasks can you complete to increase your energy efficiency?